OpenDataPoint/meesho_api/README.md

-# Real-time Messho API 🛒🚀
+# Real-time Meesho API 🛒🚀
 The Meesho API provides access to Meesho's product catalog, search functionality, and detailed product information.
 This API enables developers to integrate Meesho's extensive marketplace data into their applications. 📱💻

 ## 💪 Why Use Realtime-Meesho API? 🌟